Persistent Software Combining: Blocking Combining and Recoverability

+\item \PBcomb\ implements the lock in volatile memory.
+We have chosen a lock implementation which aims mainly at reducing synchronization cost.
+Moreover, the lock implementation allows a thread to leave the entry-section without ever acquiring the lock, if it finds out that its request has been served by a combiner.

+\item \PBcomb\ utilizes an array, $\mathit{Request}$, to store the threads' requests in consecutive memory addresses.
+This array is stored in volatile memory (i.e., it does not have to be persisted).
+This results in lower persistence cost.

-\Bcomb\ follows the general idea of blocking software combining~\cite{FK12ppopp,HIST10,OTY99}.
-Each thread starts the execution of a request by announcing it and then tries to become the combiner. \Bcomb\ uses an array for storing the announced requests and a lock to identify which thread will become the combiner.
-After acquiring the lock, the combiner creates a copy of the state of the simulated object and applies the active requests on this copy.
-Then, the combiner switches a shared variable to index this copy, indicating that it stores the current valid state of the simulated object, and releases the lock.
-As long as the combiner serves active requests, other active threads perform local spinning, waiting for the combiner to release the lock.
+\item Each combiner creates a copy of the state of the implemented object and applies the active requests on this copy (and not on the shared state of the object).
+This is one of the most crucial design decisions of \PBcomb\ in terms of performance.
+The combiner switches a shared variable to index the copy it used, indicating that it stores the current valid state of the implemented object.
+The combiner should persist the copy it used before trying to switch the pointer.

+There is an interesting performance tradeoff between the approach of performing updates directly on the shared state and that of creating a copy of the state to apply the updates on.
+In the first technique, the updates are performed on data that are usually scattered in memory.
+Persisting the updated values is thus expensive.
+This problem is avoided by the second technique which persists data stored in the copy in consecutive memory addresses.
+However, the second technique works well mainly for objects of small or medium size (or when the number of synchronization points is small).
+In other cases, the cost of copying and persisting the state may dominate the cost of persisting a smaller amount of scattered data (part of the state).

+A well-known limitation~\cite{FK11spaa,FK12ppopp,FK17opodis} of the combining technique is that using a single thread to apply all active requests may restrict parallelism, if the size of the object or the number of synchronization points are large. \PBcomb\ (similarly to previous persistent algorithms~\cite{DFC} that are based on some combining protocol), inherits the limitations of the technique.
+Thus, \PBcomb\ works well mainly for implementing objects of small and medium size or when the number of synchronization points is small (as is the case with stacks and queues).
+Subsequently, creating a copy of the state significantly reduces the persistence cost without imposing any additional limitation to the algorithm.

+\item Following persistence principle~\ref{consecutive}, \PBcomb\ stores the response values in an array, maintained together with the state of the object (in consecutive memory addresses).
+The combiner persists the entire array of return values together with the object's state.